Sol-Roth-Media/axiom01/AUDIT_PROGRESS.md

         - Updated scripts.js to remove conflicting mobile menu functionality
         - Replaced the test navbar in navbar-docs.html with a static example to prevent interference
         - Ensured proper ARIA attributes and keyboard navigation in the navbar component
+- [x] Created navbar-advanced.html for testing new navbar features without breaking the existing implementation.
+    - Implemented advanced features from the NAVBAR_TODO.md list:
+        - Added dropdown menu support with keyboard navigation and ARIA attributes
+        - Implemented sticky navigation option with toggle controls
+        - Added scroll-aware behavior that changes appearance based on scroll position
+        - Integrated search functionality
+        - Created compact navbar variant
+        - Added "Skip to main content" link for accessibility
+        - Implemented ARIA live regions for menu state announcements
+    - Created a testing interface with controls to toggle different features
+    - Documented each feature with examples and explanations
+    - Note: This page should be linked from the main navigation in index.html

 ### Findings & Suggestions
 #### css/site.css